Danny White: Memphis Southmen

-The Dallas Cowboys selected him in the third round (53rd overall) of the 1974 NFL draft, but were mainly interested in him as a punter, so he chose to sign with the World Football League's Memphis Southmen for a better offer.
+The Dallas Cowboys selected him in the third round (53rd overall) of the 1974 NFL draft.
+The Cowboys were mainly interested in him as a punter, so he chose to sign with the World Football League's Memphis Southmen for a better offer.

 White shared the quarterback position with John Huarte, helping his team reach the semifinals as a rookie and a second-place finish in 1975.
 During these two years, he passed for 2,635 yards and 21 touchdowns in 30 games, and also led the league in punting his last year.

 Dallas Cowboys

-In 1976, he signed with the Dallas Cowboys after the World Football League folded.
-Through 1979, White was the Cowboys' punter and the backup to the team's star quarterback Roger Staubach.
+In 1976, White signed with the Dallas Cowboys after the World Football League folded.
+Through 1979, he was the Cowboys' punter and the backup to the team's star quarterback Roger Staubach.
 After Staubach's retirement following the end of that season, White became the Cowboys' starting quarterback.
 Until 1984, he continued to serve as the team's punter, making him one of the last starting quarterbacks in NFL history to also start at a different position.
 He punted for the last time in his career once in 1985.

-In a memorable 1980 playoff game against the Atlanta Falcons, White led the Cowboys to a come-from-behind 30–27 victory.
+In a memorable 1980 divisional-round playoff game against the Atlanta Falcons, White led the Cowboys to a come-from-behind 30–27 victory.
 He also played in one of the Cowboys' most painful playoff losses against the San Francisco 49ers in the 1981 NFC Championship Game, famous for the Joe Montana-to-Dwight Clark game-winning play, which would simply come to be known as "The Catch".
 White threw for 173 yards, 2 TDs and 1 INT, and his passer rating in the game was actually higher than Montana's, 98.1 vs. 81.4.
 He received Pro Bowl and second-team All-Pro honors in 1982.